The Hardanger Fiddle Association of America presents

 Our teachers and Zoom administrators are knowledgeable about the Zoom teaching environment, and they work closely together to ensure the best possible learning experience.

-Hardingfele Classes: All registrants will be provided in advance with videos of the teachers performing the tunes they will teach.
+Hardingfele Classes with Vegar Vårdal (int/adv) and Loretta Kelley (beg/int).
+All registrants will be provided in advance with videos of the teachers performing the tunes they will teach.
 This enables students to become familiar with the tunes and the teachers' way of playing them before attempting to learn the intricate details of traditional Hardanger fiddle playing during the online session.

 Special Session: "Hardanger fiddle tunes on the regular fiddle" with Gard Nergaard.
 This workshop will feature Hardanger fiddle tunes played on the normal violin, tunes from the area on the “border” where the two fiddle traditions meet.
 This will be a great opportunity for those who don't have a Hardanger fiddle yet but still would like to explore the music for the Norwegian national instrument.
 The tunes will be in ADAE tuning (almost like usual, but with the lowest string tuned one whole step up, to A).
 If you only have a Hardanger fiddle, you can tune down to play along using A=440 as the tuning pitch for your kvart or A-string.
 This is also a good chance for dancers and musicians on other instruments to learn more about Norwegian folk music traditions.

 Lunch With a Luthier.
-In this informal Q&A session, expert hardingfele luthier Ottar Kåsa from Bø in Norway will respond will respond to your questions about the instrument, strings, repairs, etc.
+In this informal Q&A session, expert hardingfele luthier Ottar Kåsa from Bø in Norway will respond to your questions about the instrument, strings, repairs, etc.

 Samspel Session.
 Samspel ("group playing") is a foundational skill that we always teach at our workshops.
 Fiddlers will be provided in advance with the sheet music for the tunes to be performed, selected from the HFAA's "Samspel Tune Book" and ranging through different levels of difficulty.
 The session will be led by HFAA members Tyler Hendrickson and Gus Holley while participants follow along on mute.

-"Lightning Round", l A tradition at the HFAA's workshops, a "lightning round" is a social sharing session where fiddlers or other instrumentalists/vocalists sign up to perform one tune each in quick succession from anywhere (not necessarily Norwegian).
+"Lightning Round", hosted by Eden Ehm.
+A tradition at the HFAA's workshops, a "lightning round" is a social sharing session where fiddlers or other instrumentalists/vocalists sign up to perform one tune each in quick succession from anywhere (not necessarily Norwegian).
 This allows players to practice their performance skills in a low-stakes, supportive environment.

 Dance Party!
 Hardanger fiddle groups from around the world play for your dancing pleasure, interspersed with solo dance tunes.
 Program TBA.
 Organize your own Watch Party at home with friends!

-"Till next time" with Karin Løberg Code.
-Join us to wrap up this year's Open Hearth and look ahead to exciting things to come!
+"Afterglow" with Karin Løberg Code.
+Join us to play music together, wrap up this year's Open Hearth, and look ahead to exciting things to come!

 All sessions will be held on Zoom (https://zoom.us/).